 Don’t however let yourself be too easily persuaded to accept a lower royalty.
 In some situations gross profit may actually rise as sales decline.
 Production equipment may be fully paid for and thus cost next to nothing to run, and components may become cheaper by the same process or as market demand for them drops.
 To avoid becoming an easy touch, keep yourself fully up to date about the state of the company, its suppliers and purchasers, and that market or industry generally.

 This is where you and the company sit down and thrash out the basics of an agreement, trying to find as much common ground as possible.
-The aim is to:
+The aim is to -

 The following list gives you some idea of the component clauses that need to be talked through, then written up as a heads of agreement document.
 Its range is typical but by no means complete.
 Ask a patent attorney or solicitor to advise you on additional aspects specific to your idea which may need to be brought into the talks.